erikdeirdre/people/README.md

 3. Set `SQLALCHEMY_DATABASE_URI` to point to the proper database.

-4. Run `flask db -m "<some comment>"` to generate a new 'version' file within the 'versions' directory.
+4. Run `flask db migrate -m "<some comment>"` to generate a new 'version' file within the 'versions' directory.

 5. Check the `migrations` directory for a file matching your comment.
 Confirm the file has the expected changes.
 If not, you'll need to modify it so it aligns with the model changes you made earlier.